Key Insights

 - Key Drivers of Kanto Region Dominance:

-- High concentration of HNWIs and UHNWIs
+- Highest concentration of HNWIs and UHNWIs, representing significant investable assets.

 Japan Wealth Management Industry Product Innovations